 The device delivers Tumor Treating Fields to the mesothelioma tumors for the purpose of preventing cancer cell division, which is how the disease spreads.
 The Tumor Treating Fields are low-intensity electric fields tuned to specific frequencies.
 According to Novocure’s research, cancer cells are extremely sensitive to Tumor Treating Fields.

-According to Bill Doyle, Novocure’s executive chairman, the company has worked on this project since 2000.
+According to Bill Doyle, Novocure’s executive chairman, the company has worked on the NovoTTF-100L project since 2000.
 He added that the FDA’s approval of the device “marks a major milestone for Novocure.”

 The FDA’s approval is based on results from the STELLAR clinical trial.
 According to Novocure’s press release, 80 participants received NovoTTF-100L plus chemotherapy.
 The median overall survival of participants using NovoTTF-100L was 18.2 months.
 For epithelioid mesothelioma patients, the average survival was approximately 21 months.
 For non-epithelioid patients — sarcomatoid and biphasic — the survival length was around 12 months.

-Of the trial’s 80 enrolled participants who used the device plus chemotherapy, around 62 percent were alive at one year.
-By comparison, the percentage of one-year survival for pleural mesothelioma patients in general is 40 percent.
+Of the trial’s 80 enrolled participants who used the NovoTTF-100L plus chemotherapy, around 62% were alive at one year.
+By comparison, the percentage of one-year survival for pleural mesothelioma patients in general is 40%.

-The disease control rate in the study’s participants was an astounding 97 percent, and 40 percent of patients had a partial response, meaning their cancer reduced slightly in size.
-Around 57 percent had a stable disease, meaning their cancer had not shrunk or grown.
+The disease control rate in the NovoTTF-100L study’s participants was an astounding 97%, and 40% of patients had a partial response, meaning their cancer reduced slightly in size.
+Around 57% had a stable disease, meaning their cancer had not shrunk or grown.
 Considering how aggressive pleural mesothelioma is, these results are very encouraging.